SUMMER APPEAL 2025

 Impact

-Each year we offer between 5 and 8 weeks work to our ensemble company who work across all of the productions.
+Each year we offer between five and eight weeks work to our ensemble company who work across all of the productions.
 Singers learn new repertoire and gain invaluable performance experience with structured coaching and mentoring support.
 Wellbeing is at the heart of our company and our collegiate approach fosters mutual respect, supports mental health and provides the conditions for artists to thrive and in turn inspire our audiences.

 Artists range from recent Conservatoire graduates at the beginning of their careers to more experienced singers, later on in their development, seeking the next step.